Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 ### Air side (cathode)

   All cathode flow fields that were tried followed the same idea of straight channels.
 The selection process was done before the optimisation of the gasket system.
 Indeed, nickel strips were added as back support for the gasket.
-The initial design was thus on that allowed the first PTFE gasket to self support and wasn't necessarely the most efficient one.
+The initial design was thus one that allowed the first PTFE gasket to self support and wasn't necessarily the most efficient one.

   <img width="300" alt="{ACC28917-BCA8-4B8C-A650-7DEC884F8421}" src="https://github.com/user-attachments/assets/692d02ef-7ed7-42c2-9434-545a9bc5e5ca" />

   **Note:**
   * The cathode design should be a balance between the conductivity (more graphite in contact with the electrode) and air availability (less graphite in contact with the electrode)
   * The depth of the channels also affects the strength of the plates.
-This should also be considered as cracked plated cause leakage.
+This should also be considered as cracked plates cause leakage.
 ### Other features
   #### O-ring slots
   The first design of the sealing system included o-rings on both sides of the bipolar plates.
 These are no longer in the design as its sealing ability was highly sensitive to the o-ring grooves depth, causing reliability issue.
 The same plates were later retrofitted to work with flat gaskets.
 The cathode side o-ring grooves were filled using silicone and some custom 3D printed spacers.
-The cathode side o-ring grooves can thus be remove from later version without any trouble (probably...).
-The anode side groove is also not used anymore, further tests should be conductd before removing it from the design as the gasket system was designed to fit on plate with this feature.
-If removed, one possible risk chould be that the current EPDM gasket which had this space to be squished-in before (thus not geting out of the PTFE subgasket), could reach the membrane and damage it.
+The cathode side o-ring grooves can thus be removed from later version without any trouble (probably...).
+The anode side groove is also not used anymore, further tests should be conducted before removing it from the design as the gasket system was designed to fit on plate with this feature.
+If removed, one possible risk could be that the current EPDM gasket which had this space to be squished-in before (thus not geting out of the PTFE subgasket), could reach the membrane and damage it.

-***New design still shoudn't include this feature, but carefull consideration must be taken if the gasket system remains unchanged.***
+***New design still shouldn't include this feature, but careful consideration must be taken if the gasket system remains unchanged.***

 <img width="300" alt="{8F8FE4D9-8604-4AC9-B960-A8A56247C3E5}" src="https://github.com/user-attachments/assets/7b6f85e5-7b58-475c-bc9e-bdd151912377" />